rebelsky/csc207c/_labs/exceptions.md

 e.
 Determine what happens when the user enters an invalid value (such as `Hello`) in response to a request for an integer.

-### Exercise 2: Computing A Quadratic Root
+### Exercise 2: Computing a quadratic root

-Add a static `smallQuadraticRoot(double a, double b, double c)` method to the `MathUtils` class.
+Implement the `smallerRoot()` method in the `Quadratic` class.
 The method should compute the smaller of the two roots of a quadratic expression.

 Note that you can use the following formula to compute that root: $$(-b - \sqrt{b^2 - 4ac})/2a$$